ryan-isaac/Flask-REST_APIs/README.md

 - PyJWT==1.4.2

+## Run The Program
 If interested in using the same versions, you may install and use a virtual environment in your directory for a clean python version of your selection.
-Below is how I installed it on my ubuntu linux VM:
+Below is how it can be installed on ubuntu Linux VM:

   #Install the virtual environment in the same directory of the code
-  #Activate and access the virtual environment from the same directory, if it was succssful, you will see (venv) before your path
+  #Activate and access the virtual environment from the same directory, if it was successful, you will see (venv) before your path

     $> pip3 install virtualenv
     $> virtualenv venv --python=python3.8